Research and Teaching Opportunities

 Research Opportunities

-Dr. Pratt does not maintain a research lab during the academic year (as a lab instructor, she only has access to teaching labs), but she does need 3-5 SURF students to help with the project Monitoring Macroinvertebrates in the Mill River each summer.
-If you are interested in helping collect data in the summer, please see the SURF program website for deadlines and further information.
-If you think you might want to apply to the SURF program, feel free to schedule a meeting to talk to Dr. Pratt.
+Dr. Pratt does not maintain a research lab (as a Senior Lab Instructor, she only has access to teaching labs).
+All of her research is done within the context of teaching courses such as Bio 131.
+In the past, she had SURF students to help with the project Monitoring Macroinvertebrates in the Mill River each summer, but she is not currently taking SURF students.
 Dr. Pratt does sometimes take on Special Studies students or hire students to help with data collection, data analysis, or helping to create research/teaching materials (such as helping make identification keys for macroninvertebrates) related to the ongoing monitoring projects.